 - 1/4 ounce spiced almond demerara syrup**

 - 1 dash Angostura bitters

-Add all the ingredients to a mixing glass with ice, and stir until well-chilled.
+Add the coconut-infused bourbon, apple brandy, spiced almond demerara syrup and bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.

 *Coconut-infused bourbon: Toast 3 1/2 tablespoons coconut flakes on medium heat for 5 minutes or until slightly golden.
 Combine flakes with a 750-milliliter bottle of bourbon and place in a hot water bath at 145°F for 2 hours.
 Remove from hot water bath, and place in an ice bath until fully cooled.
 Strain into a quart container and freeze for 24 hours, remove all solids, and rebottle.

 **Spiced almond demerara syrup: Combine 14 tablespoons demerara sugar and 7 tablespoons water in a saucepan over low heat, stirring until sugar is dissolved.
 Add 1 1/2 tablespoons sliced almonds, 1 teaspoon cinnamon bark and 1 pinch cloves.
 Simmer for 10 minutes, stirring occasionally.
 Remove from heat, allow to cool and strain out solids.
 Refrigerate between uses.